Closed for the 2022 season.

 It can be confusing, but we do this for a very good reason.
 Since we plant early, mid and late season tulips, naturally some come into bloom before others.
 Just before the petals begin to naturally fall off, a process we call “blooming out”, we cut off the tulip heads, so we have control of where the blooms fall.
 That keeps the petals from falling onto the stems and leaves of the tulips allowing the remaining green plants to live as long as possible in order to grow large, strong bulbs in the ground.
 Otherwise, early plant death can occur from fungus or rot from loose, dying petals.

 Don’t worry, there’s always more on the way.
-The early blooms will disappear, only to be replaced by late blooming tulips in nearby rows.
+The early blooms will disappear, only to be replaced by late blooming Tulips in nearby rows.
 Our tulip fields continually change.
 That’s why it’s great to visit them more than once.
-If you want to see the most varieties, we suggest that you come in the middle of the festival, when they’ll all be blooming at roughly the same time.
+If you want to see the most varieties, we suggest that you come in the middle of the season, when they’ll all be blooming at roughly the same time.

 We wouldn’t forget the kiddies.
 We have something for everyone!
 We want to make this an exciting and educational experience for all, with a little taste of what goes on in a working farm.
 There will be more than just fabulous tulips.
 We also have great activities for children, such as: